 1. Keep the page Importance-Based:

 The thumb rule for a fine UI is to keep the page layout simple and importance-based.
 All key information needs to be presented in a way to attract user attention and ensure accessibility.

 To this end, factor in the special relationship between all the page elements and put the UI elements thoughtfully.
 Avoid clutter and minimize visual elements.
 For readability sake, make the most of the headings, club similar elements collectively and add numbered items.

 2. Stick to common UI Elements:

-In web designing, form follows function.
+In web designing services, form follows function.
 That calls for using common UI elements instead of unfamiliar, new ones to create your user interface.
 The user should be able to interact with the product quickly and easily, after all.
 Creativity can be compromised for the sake of functionality.

-3. Be Good with Colour and Texture Usage:
+3. Be Good with Color and Texture Usage: